Purchase Terms & Conditions

 Access to our online resources may be provided on a subscription basis, or for a fixed licence period.
 Please refer to the description of the individual resources for detail of the duration of access, and whether any subscription will automatically renew.

 Sometime before the expiry of your subscription or licence period, we will contact you.
 If you have purchased an annual subscription which automatically renews, then it will automatically extend for a further 12 months at the end of each period.
-If you want to cancel your subscription you must notify us at firstname.lastname@example.org at least 30 days before the new period begins.
+If you want to cancel your subscription you must notify us by contacting the Digital Orders team at least 30 days before the new period begins.
 You may not cancel part way through a subscription year.
 Services with a fixed licence period will come to an end when the licence period expires, unless you tell us to renew.

 Each individual subscription is for use only by the person(s) or organisation (and its staff and pupils) specified on the order form and may not be shared with anyone else.